unisonweb/unisonweb-org/src/data/docs/transcripts.md

 # Transcripts

-  Transcripts provide a way to script interactions between Unison code and the Unison Codebase Manager (UCM.)
+  Transcripts provide a way to script interactions between Unison code and the Unison Codebase Manager (UCM).
 They are written as markdown documents containing fenced code blocks which define the Unison code and UCM commands to be performed.
   These interactions are called "stanzas" and they're evaluated starting from the top of the file.